oracle/node-oracledb/INSTALL.md

 Then you can install Node.js from [yum.oracle.com][46] using:

 ```
-RUN  yum -y install oracle-release-el7 oracle-nodejs-release-el7 && \
+RUN  yum -y install oracle-nodejs-release-el7 && \
-     yum-config-manager --disable ol7_developer_EPEL && \
      yum -y install nodejs && \
      rm -rf /var/cache/yum
 ```

-Alternatively you may prefer to use a [Node.js image from Docker Hub][56], for example using:
+One alternative to Oracle Linux is to use a [Node.js image from Docker Hub][56], for example using:

 ```
 FROM node:12-buster-slim